 While sitting in a chair, straighten your knee of your operated leg, as much as possible.
 Hold for 5 seconds.
 Repeat 10- 20 times.

-These will also be your \underline{pos} t- surgery exercises (10 repetitions 3x/day).
-Please follow the instructions of your Physiotherapist after surgery.
+After surgery you will do these exercises starting with (10 repetitions, 3 times a day).
+Follow the instructions of your Physiotherapist after surgery.

-PreHab Education Class
+PreHab Education